HarshCasper/NeoAlgo/Resources/Bubble_Sort.md

 # BUBBLE SORT

-It is the simplest sorting algorithm which sorts the data in an increasing order.
+It is the simplest sorting algorithm which sorts the data in increasing order.
 It just bubbles up the largest value to the end by pair-wise (adjacent elements) comparisons & swapping.

 You just have to traverse the collection of elements from front to end.

-The steps and execution of bubble sort is explained briefly with the help of an example.
+The steps and execution of bubble sort are explained briefly with the help of an example.

 ## ANALYSIS